 In 2022, the exchange has also announced the sponsorship for PGL RMR and PGL Major Antwerp 2022, as well as the PGL DOTA 2 Major Arlington 2022.

 Right on, now that we know a bit about the Bitget exchange, let’s crack into the key features and see if this crypto exchange is worth your consideration.

 When I first heard of Bitget I thought, “Oh great, another crypto exchange,” assuming that it was going to be no different than the hundreds of other copy-cat trading exchanges out there.

 Despite the fact that I hadn’t been familiar with the platform, I was surprised to hear that it ranked as a top 5 exchange in terms of average daily futures trading volume on CoinGecko, reached “unicorn status” with a valuation of $1 billion, and reached a 24hr trading volume of over $10 billion according to their site.
 Then I thought, well, this “little exchange,” isn’t so little, and they have been quietly building behind the scenes and offer innovative features not found anywhere else.
-I knew it deserved a second look.
+I knew it deserved a deeper look.

 After looking further into the platform, I thought that there may be something more to this platform and was instantly impressed as they seem to understand that in order to compete in this highly competitive industry, they need to offer a seamless product and be able to fulfil a need in the market.